therealryan/steamdeploy/README.md

 At some point the cached credentials will need to be refreshed.

-In an instance of the sdk, run `steamcmd` and log in, e.g.:
+Using an instance of [the SteamCMD executable](https://developer.valvesoftware.com/wiki/SteamCMD), run `steamcmd` and log in, e.g.:

 ```
 $ steamcmd +login <your username> <your passwor> +quit